Reasons why you should travel by car on your next adventure*

 Once in France you’ll immediately be struck by the diminished volume of traffic.
 Avoid the toll roads and enjoy the journey, stopping for a coffee at some impossibly pretty village café or taking a short detour to take a closer look at that ruined chateau on the hill.
 For a real sense of freedom take a tent.
 Unlike the UK, there are plenty of campsites all over Europe and apart from in the most popular coastal resorts you’re unlikely to need to book in advance.

 Taking your time travelling by car on quiet country roads takes you back to a time when motoring was a pleasure, not just a daily slog through the traffic to get to work.
 Get your car checked over before you go and get some European breakdown cover but even if you do breakdown en route, the chances are that you’ll find yourself staying in a charming little hotel and enjoying an evening meal at some great local restaurant.

 You’re able to come and go as you please and won’t have the stress of trying to catch a bus or a plane.
 Preparation also makes your travels less stressful.
 Organise your car insurance beforehand and make sure your provider offers to cover you for theft and damage abroad.
+If you’re a younger driver, it may be a good idea to look around for the cheapest options for car insurance coverage; you can use this guide< to help you select one.
 You should also check out the motoring laws of the countries in which you’ll be travelling: you’ll certainly need a GB sticker, red triangle and headlight kit.
 On the whole though, it’s much easier than you think, so what’s stopping you?